2018–19 Youngstown State Penguins men's basketball team

 The 2018–19 Youngstown State Penguins men's basketball team represented Youngstown State University during the 2018–19 NCAA Division I men's basketball season.
-The Penguins, led by second-year head coach Jerrod Calhoun, played their home games at the Beeghly Center as members of the Horizon League.
-They finished the season 12–20, 8–10 in Horizon League play to finish in a three-way tie for sixth place.
+The Penguins, led by second-year head coach Jerrod Calhoun, played their home games at the Beeghly Center in Youngstown, Ohio as members of the Horizon League.
+They finished the season 12–20, 8–10 in Horizon League play, to finish in a three-way tie for sixth place.
 They lost in the quarterfinals of the Horizon League tournament to Oakland.

 Previous season

-The Penguins finished the 2017–18 season 8–24, 6–12 in Horizon League play to finish in a tie for eighth place.
+The Penguins finished the 2017–18 season 8–24, 6–12 in Horizon League play, to finish in a tie for eighth place.
 They lost in the first round of the Horizon League tournament to Cleveland State.